coreos/tectonic-docs/Documentation/admin/logging-destination.md

      }
    ]
 }
 ```
-This will allow your fluentd hosts (by virtue of the possession of the role) and any traffic coming from the specified IP addresses (you querying Kibana) to access the various endpoints.
-Whilst not ideally secure (both the fluentd and Kibana boxes should ideally be restricted to the verbs they require) it should allow you to get up and ingesting logs without anything getting in your way, before you tighten down the policy.
+This will allow fluentd hosts (by virtue of the possession of the role) and any traffic coming from the specified IP addresses (queries to Kibana) to access the listed endpoints.
+For greatest security, both the fluentd and Kibana boxes should be restricted to the verbs they require.
+This less secure example allows the cluster to begin ingesting logs before the policy is fully secured.

-Additionally, you can use an STS assumed role as the authenticating factor and instruct the plugin to assume this role.
+Additionally, you may also use an STS assumed role as the authenticating factor and instruct the plugin to assume this role.
 This is useful for cross-account access and when assigning a standard role is not possible.
 The endpoint configuration looks like:

  ```
   <endpoint>